rustomax/rust-iterators/README.md

 // output: 0 2 4 6 8 10
 ```

 The `step_by()` method is not the only way to get a custom increment.
 The same result can be achieved with a filter containing a *closure*.
 It doesn't require an unstable Rust `feature` and is in general a lot more flexible.
+The following iterator produces a series of integers in the given range `(0..20)` that divide by `2` and `3` without a remainder:

 ```rust
 #![feature(inclusive_range_syntax)]